esirioneyibo/flutter_study_app/README.md

-# :rocket: Flutter study app
+# Flutter study app
-this project is build with flutter 1.7.8, an useful app(android and ios) for study flutter. it offered a lot of useful tools for us.
+:rocket: this project is build with flutter 1.7.8, an useful app(android and ios) for study flutter. it offered a lot of useful tools for us.

-# :rocket: Status
+# Status
+:rocket:
 [![Build Status](https://travis-ci.com/houko/flutter-study-app.svg?branch=master)](https://travis-ci.com/houko/flutter-study-app)
 [![GitHub license](https://img.shields.io/badge/license-BSD--2--Clause-blue)](https://github.com/houko/flutter-study-app/blob/master/LICENSE)
 [![ios app](https://img.shields.io/badge/ios-app-brightgreen)](https://houko.github.io/flutter-study-app/)
 [![android app](https://img.shields.io/badge/android-app-green)](https://houko.github.io/flutter-study-app/)

-# :rocket: Quick show
+# Quick show
+:rocket:
 there will put a gif or video about this app while app developed

-# :rocket: Preview
+# Preview
+:rocket:
 there will put some screen shots about this app while app developed

-# :rocket: Download
+# Download
+:rocket:
 - android
 if you want to download newest version, please use browser and input [fir.im/xiaomo](https://fir.im/xiaomo) or swap the qr code download v1.0.0
 ![](assets/screen/android_download.png)

 - ios
+:rocket:
 because of have no developer license, not offered( I am so sorry for it).

-# :rocket: directory The project directory structure is as follows:
+# directory The project directory structure is as follows:
+:rocket:

 ```
 ├─components
 ├─i10n